Translations¶

 .

-is a simple wrapper aroundminetest.translate
+is a simple wrapper aroundcore.translate

-, andminetest.get_translator(textdomain)(str, ...)
+, we haveS(str, ...)

-is equivalent tominetest.translate(textdomain, str, ...)
+equivalent tocore.translate(textdomain, str, ...)

 :